EileenFeng/file_system/README.md

 # Eileen_Feng_File_System

+- A file system that allows creating a disk, mounting a disk, creating, removing, editing files and directories.
+File editing including overwriting (open an existing file to write will truncate the file), as well as appending (appending new things to the end of the file).
+File seeking is also available.

+- File system functions implementation are available in 'file_lib.h' and 'file_lib.c'

 - Design Doc & Implementation
   - An updated version of design doc is included in this repo, which is not that different from the design doc that I submitted, just some minor changes for the structs for the convenience of implementing.
   - Allocated 15 blocks in total for inodes, 17408 free blocks, with blocksize 512 bytes